MIresearch/BPC-methodology/README.md

 <H2><b>Best Performing Cities -- BPC (Methodology)</b></H2>  <Hr>

-The BPC rankings leverage 12 mesaures of measures of economic performance that fall into three general categories: labor-market performance, high-tech impact, and access to economic opportunities.
-These categories, and the 12 measures included in the index, are displayed in the chart below; scroll over the measures to learn more.
+The BPC rankings are calculated using a combination of short- and medium-term measures that fall into three general categories: labor-market performance, high-tech impact, and access to economic opportunities.
+The 12 measures included in the rankings, classified by their respective categories, are displayed in the chart below:
  <Br>

   <iframe src="https://public.tableau.com/views/CatSubcat-Sunburst-test_16813245515010/BPC-dash?:showVizHome=no&:embed=true"  width="100%" height="650" frameborder="0"></iframe>